Top 10 Unix Based Operating Systems

 |Closed source & proprietary||1992||DEC Alpha||5.1B-6, Oct 2010||Hybrid Kernel||Discontinued|

 |Closed source (with open source components)||2001||x86-64 (Discontinued PowerPC and IA-32)||10.13.2||Hybrid||Active|

 1. Oracle Solaris

 Darwin is an open-source Unix operating system derived from NeXTSTEP, BSD, Mach, and other free software projects.
-It is released in year 2000 by Apple Inc. The Apple’s macOS is based on Darwin core components.
+It is released in the year 2000 by Apple Inc. Apple’s macOS is based on Darwin core components.
 The Darwin kernel is known as XNU which is a hybrid kernel based on OSFMK 7.8 (Mach).
-In year 2002, Apple and Internet Systems Consortium started a community lead operating system called OpenDarwin but did not survive as it was shut down in year 2006 citing the reason that OpenDarwin is useful only to Mac projects.
+In the year 2002, Apple and Internet Systems Consortium started a community leads operating system called OpenDarwin but did not survive as it was shut down in the year 2006 citing the reason that OpenDarwin is useful only to Mac projects.